rubycocos/rubycocos.github.io/02-stefan-haslinger-octopod.md

 teacher, did IT administration and staff training at the local observatories in Vienna, taught as lecturer at a local college and worked at a local stainless steel retailer in their IT-SAP department.
-Finally in 2011 I founded my own company Informatom where I have been coding web applications mostly in Ruby on Rails.
+Finally in 2011 I founded my own companywhere I have been coding web applications mostly in Ruby on Rails.
 If you're interested in details have a glance at my [curriculum vitae](https://www.informatom.com/cv/) or my [Informatom](https://informatom.com) company website.